aws-samples/serverless-samples/fargate-private-api/javascript-private-nlb-ecs-sam/README.md

 aws ecr delete-repository --repository-name $locationsRepositoryName --force aws ecr delete-repository --repository-name $resourcesRepositoryName --force
 ```
-Before you delete the pipeline stack, save the name of the CloudFomration execution IAM role, to be deleted at end.
+Before you delete the pipeline stack, save the name of the CloudFormation execution IAM role, to be deleted at end.
 Run the following command, and save the last part of OutputValue after "/":

 ```bash
 aws cloudformation describe-stacks --stack-name $STACK_NAME | jq -r '.Stacks[0].Outputs[] | select(.OutputKey == "CloudformationIAMRole")'